Curated OER

 Beans and Genes/Genetic Probability

-Students use 2 sets of colored beans to represent the genes of an organism.
-For this genetic probability lesson plan, students use the colored beans to represent the genotypes of offspring which they pull out of a box at random while the...
+High schoolers use 2 sets of colored beans to represent the genes of an organism.
+In this genetic probability lesson plan, students use the colored beans to represent the genotypes of offspring which they pull out of a box at random...

 Curated OER